denieryd/Tinder/README.md

 ( in this repository it is called "tinderdb"), role of database (in this repository you role is called "tinderuser").
 You can change any param in "config/config_app"
-In config this params are colled like "DB_NAME" and "DB_USER"
+In config this params are called like "DB_NAME" and "DB_USER"
 * For running the app, you need to run the "main.py"
 ## Example
 ```bash